matrix-org/matrix-spec/content/client-server-api/_index.md

 response with the completed stages, or the result of the API call if all stages were completed when a client retries a stage.

-Some authentication types may be completed by means other than through the Matrix client, for example, an email confirmation may be completed when the user clicks on the link in the email.
+Some authentication types can be completed by means other than through the Matrix client, for example, an email confirmation can be completed when the user clicks on the link in the email.
 In this case, the client retries the request with an auth dict containing only the session key.
 The response to this will be the same as if the client were attempting